Insights

 If BIC EAM has been purchased and activated, all users can access the Insights via the menu item Insights in the left menu bar.
 Here you will see a collection of predefined tiles.
 If you click on an Insight within the Matrix and Map sections, the relevant information is displayed and shown in a 2D grid layout.

-All main and axis objects used in the grid are displayed as filter facets in the right sidebar in the Settings tab.
+All main and axis objects used in the grid are displayed as filter facets in the right sidebar in the Options tab.
 To filter for specific objects, click on a filter facet.
 Further filter options for that object type will then be displayed.

 Once you have selected one or more filters by activating the checkboxes, the main and axis objects are filtered accordingly and the 2D grid layout is redisplayed.